 Hawaii vacations may be better for you than you think.
 While you may not find the fountain of youth in Hawaii, you’ll be heading in the right direction.
 This according to a travel study from The Global Commission on Aging (see it below) that was done right before COVID.
 Another source, Lonely Planet, says that wellness tourism is the travel industry’s fastest growing sector, being a $500 billion annual global market.

 Some key takeaways from the pre-COVID study include:

 ▷ More of us are choosing to travel for health and as a result, the wellness tourism industry is booming.

 ▷ Those who do travel have better health and even live longer than those who don’t.

-▷ Women who don’t travel often have a higher risk of heart disease compared with those do travel frequently.
+▷ Women who don’t travel often have a higher risk of heart disease compared with those who travel frequently.

 ▷ Men who travel do better than their non-traveling counterparts.

 ▷ People who travel reported that they are happier in their lives than those that don’t.

 1. Find Cheap Flights to Hawaii.
 That’s a healthy start on your pocket book and relieves financial stress.
 If you travel during high season, you may be able to save more using vacation rentals.

 2. Come during off-season.
 Fewer visitors help yield the most relaxing experience.
 Beaches are less crowded too.
 Best dates are from late August through early December and following Spring Break until early June.